miqd2d/full_stack_parking_anpr/README.md

 3. Users can search for and reserve available parking slots.
 4. Administrators can log in to access the admin dashboard to manage parking slots, view user data, and generate reports.

+* If you have imported the mySQL script in your pc you can enter `admin` as username and `admin123` as password to log into admin dashboard and any `aaravsha84` from the database and password `password123`
 ---

 ### 🤝 Contributing